FAQ'S

 Almost every day, although in the dry season from January to March some of the wildlife has to retreat deeper into the jungles to thrive so it is a little less abundant.
 The squirrel and white faced capuchin monkeys frequent the property to eat from the trees.
 Coatimundis, iguanas, Jesus Christ lizards visit, and the toucans and red macaws call out as they fly over.

-The answer is NO!
+NO!
 It is against the law.
 Wildlife Conservation Law 7317: DO NOT FEED the animals because it will change their eating habits and create an unhealthly dependence on humans.
 Wildlife does not want to be touched or held.

-Yes, yes and yes!
-While we do our best to give you a haven in the jungle, Costa Rica supports over three thousand known insect species on our tiny landmass.
+Yes!
+Costa Rica supports over three thousand known insect species on our tiny landmass.
 This sub-tropical jungle is a living, breathing organism.
 Ants and mosquitoes are the most common annoyance for most guests.
 The mosquitoes are comparable and certainly not as bad as many areas in the US and Canada.
 Consider bringing personal bug spray.
 It is pricey here and organic options are harder to find.
 The interiors of Tico Tico are treated with organic repellents, and the gardens with sprays that are more effective in the heavy rainfalls we receive.
 That said, if you leave food or crumbs about your villa, you will likely experience the amazingly efficient clean up team, known as las hormigas. (the ants)

 Quepos is lucky to have many medical services that are important; a small hospital, clinics, doctors offices, dentists, optometrists, chiropractors, lab, and some specialists that come several times a month.
 We also have many holistic practitioners, yoga and massage therapists.
 Two and a half hours away, the capital of San Jose is host to multiple hospitals and doctor options; specializing in more advanced care.
 Ambulance service is available and flights can be a quick solution.

 We love travel insurance.
+Most all travel advisors recommed it.
 For an extended visit to a foreign country, it is an inexpensive emergency backup plan.
-Policies are not perfect and it is important to read them carefully.
-Most will provide free emergency travel back to your original city in case of a health emergency.
-Do not assume what the policies will cover.
-For example, two guests both used Allianz.
-One had an emergency heart surgery a week before his scheduled leave to Costa Rica.
+There is no "perfect" policy, so please compare and review carefully.
+Most, however, will provide free emergency travel back to your original country in case of a health emergency.
+Do not assume any type of coverage.
+Contact the company with questions.

-It was denied as pre-existing, which is stated in the policy.
-One client got shingles the week of her departure to Costa Rica and she received a full refund on what items qualified.
-We have no affiliation with any insurance agency, we are just playing mom here.
+• Guest B got shingles the week of her departure to Costa Rica and she received a full refund on what items qualified.

 Non-residents are expected to leave to another border every 90 days.
 Panama and Nicaragua are typical destinations.
 There are groups, buses and individuals who make these runs together quite often.
 See our Rental Policies page for more detailed information.